Original Effective Date 09/30/2003

 For Award Acceptance/Set-up: For all other research funding sources, the FDS or COI Certification (see How to Disclose) for covered individuals must be received by the CIRC prior to acceptance/set-up of an award.
 Regardless of research funding source, the FDS must be reviewed by the CIRC and any necessary management plans implemented prior to any expenditures under the award (e.g. acceptance/award set-up).

-Typically, subrecipients will provide, when required, appropriate assurances and certifications to WU regarding COI at the time of submission of the grant/contract.
+Typically, subrecipients will provide, when required, appropriate assurances and certifications to WashU regarding COI at the time of submission of the grant/contract.
 For example, for PHS grant applications, the subrecipient will provide, at the time of submission, a signed face page, letter of intent, or consortium letter providing the appropriate assurances and certifications regarding federal regulations, which includes conflicts of interest.
-However, if the subrecipient cannot provide the appropriate assurances that it has COI policies and process that comply with 42 CFR Part 50 or 45 CFR part 94, then the covered individuals under the sub-agreement will be required to comply with WU’s COI policies and process.
+However, if the subrecipient cannot provide the appropriate assurances that it has COI policies and process that comply with 42 CFR Part 50 or 45 CFR part 94 or similar regulation, then the covered individuals under the sub-agreement will be required to comply with WashU’s COI policies and process.

 c.
 Human Subjects Research